Raine-gay/arch-install-scripts/0-readme.md

 6. Umount /mnt.
 7. Mount btrfs subvolumes use noatime, zstd, and discard=async if it's an ssd drive.
 8. Add swap if needed.
-9. pacstrap -K /mnt base linux-zen linux-firmware nano git base-devel
+9. pacstrap -K /mnt base linux-zen linux-firmware nano git base-devel networkmanager
 10. Genfstab
 11. arch-chroot /mnt
+12. set password using 'passwd'
+13. set mkinitcpio hooks for btrfs and encryption if needed. ('btrfs' goes in modules) ('encrypt' goes in hooks).
+Then 'mkinitcpio -P'
+14. install bootloader

 A bunch of this is stolen shamelessly from johnynfulleffect/ArchMatic